PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ```

-##### Bit masking
+#### Bit masking
-A bit mask is used to store and access data as individual bits.
+A bit mask is a technique used to store and access data as individual bits.
 This can be useful for storing certain types of data efficiently.

 This could be used as an alternative way to store the days on which a geofence is locked.
 Since there are seven days, a mask with at least seven bits has to be used, where the first bit represents Monday, the second bit represents Tuesday, and so on.
 Each bit can be either true (1) or false (0), indicating if that day of the week is locked or not.
 This way, every combination of locked days can be represented by using one number between 0 (0000000) and 127 (1111111).